makocp/ChatXpress/README.md

     - Downgraded version from 10.13.0 to 10.12.0
     - cd ios -> pod deintegrate -> pod repo update -> pod install

+### Async Programming
+- Future: Represents the result of an asynchronous operation with two states (complete / uncomplete)
+- Async: To turn function async + automatically wrap return with Future.
+    - IMPORTANT: if method is declared as async, BUT returns void, the function stays synchronous! (no error warning)
+- Await: In combination with Async -> makes async functions appear synchronous -> waits for a future to complete before executing the subsequent lines of code.
+- For more information, see reference below.

 ## References/Info